 Many ASMR videos feature the creator roleplaying certain scenarios, such as a doctor’s visit, a haircut, or even a zombie apocalypse.
 This can make for a more personal and engaging experience for viewers that creates an intensified tingling sensation.

 ASMR is a relaxing way to unwind after a long day of work or to help you fall asleep before bed, and most anyone can benefit from it.
-If you are unsure about which ASMR triggers you enjoy, you may try watching a trigger assortment video.
-With a wide variety of ASMR triggers available, you are bound to find what’s right for you
+If you are unsure about which ASMR triggers you enjoy, you may want to try watching a trigger assortment video.
+With a wide variety of ASMR triggers available, you are bound to find what’s right for you.